Home Page

 Since our founding in 2011, we have served the entire ECU campus.
 Our Center is located in Suite 209 in the Main Campus Student Center and we are open Monday through Friday from 9:00 am to 5:00 pm.
 Our resources include: a lending library; information on campus, local, and national resources; and two computer workstations, in addition to a social area, a conference room, and offices for our staff.
 Throughout the year, we offer educational programs and events, and participate in nationally recognized campaigns.
 We invite you to visit the Peel LGBTQ Center–everyone is always welcome!

-Coffee House Fall 2024
+Coffee House Spring 2025

 Every Wednesday at 6 pm